Merethin/Everblaze/docs/discord.md

 **Commands (messages sent during a session):**

-`t https://www.nationstates.net/nation=NATION_NAME`: Sets NATION_NAME as point, waits for all participants to endorse it, and then posts a target.
+`https://www.nationstates.net/nation=NATION_NAME`: Sets NATION_NAME as point, waits for all participants to endorse it, and then posts a target.

-`quit`: Quits the current tag raiding session.
+`q`: Quits the current tag raiding session.

-`miss`: Skips the provided target and finds a new one.
+`m`: Skips the provided target and finds a new one.

-`endos ENDOS`: Sets the number of endorsements expected on the point to ENDOS endorsements.
+`eX`: Sets the number of endorsements expected on the point to X endorsements.

-`switch SWITCH`: Sets the minimum switch time to SWITCH seconds.
+`sX`: Sets the minimum switch time to X seconds.

-`delay DELAY`: Sets the optimal trigger time to DELAY seconds.
+`dX`: Sets the optimal trigger time to X seconds.

 Everblaze will keep track of new delegates and will record when a point nation becomes the delegate of a region automatically.
 To view this list, run `/hits`.